Place the thawed strawberries, sugar, buttermilk, and cream in your food processor and

-Let the cream cool slightly and then pour into 6 - 8 wine glasses, custard cups,
+Let the cream cool slightly and then evenly pour the mixture into 4 - 8 ounce (225 ml) glasses, custard cups,

 or ramekins.
 (Make sure to leave enough space in each glass for about 1/4

-between 2 to 4 hours.
-Then make the raspberry jelly.
+the cream has set, between 2 to 4 hours.

-berries, stirring occasionally, for about 30 - 40 minutes, or until the berries
+occasionally, for about 30 minutes, or until the berries

 are soft and have released their juices.
 Then, remove the berries from the heat

-and press them through a fine meshed strainer suspended over a large measuring
+and gently press them through a fine meshed strainer suspended over a large measuring

 that should be left in the strainer is raspberry seeds.
-You will need 1 1/4
+You will need about

-cups (300 ml) of raspberry juice so add water, if necessary.
+1 cup (240 ml) of raspberry juice so add water, if necessary, to get this amount.